 The fee for taking the Czech language exam and the Czech realities exam is CZK 5,700, the fee for taking the Czech language exam only is CZK 3,700 and the fee for taking the Czech realities exam only is CZK 2,000.

 The practical part starts with an online application at least one week before the deadline, otherwise the system will not let you in.
-If you fail, you repeat only the part in which you failed, with no limit on the number of attempts, but the exception is the obligation to pay the fee again.
+If you fail, you repeat only the part in which you failed, with no limit on the number of attempts, except that you must pay the fee again.

 Tip for article